-Mr. Kipnis has co-authored an attorney practice guide and, over the years, has been a featured speaker at several seminars and trade conferences, including state-wide CEB programs, on topics such as trust and probate administration and litigation practice, HIPPA, fiduciary and FINRA disputes, and claims resolution and avoidance.
-He has also testified as an expert witness in several cases involving issues arising from probate/trust litigation, or banking and fiduciary services.
+Mr. Kipnis has co-authored an attorney practice guide and, over the years, has been a featured speaker at several seminars and trade conferences, including state-wide CEB programs, on topics such as trust and probate administration and litigation practice, HIPAA, fiduciary and FINRA disputes, and claims resolution and avoidance.
+He has also testified as an expert witness in several cases involving issues arising from probate/trust litigation/administration, or banking and fiduciary services.

 - Commercial and Business Litigation

 - Trust and Probate Litigation

 Former Executive Vice President/Regional Managing Director, Wells Fargo’s Wealth Management/Private Client Services (Southwestern Region)

 “I have been in the Wealth Management industry for over 30 years with Security Pacific and Wells Fargo – -with 25 years in a senior management capacity with Wells Fargo.
 My last position before retiring from Wells Fargo was EVP and Regional Managing Director for Los Angeles , Manhattan Beach and Las Vegas regions.
 My responsibilities included direct oversight of Trust and Estate, Investment Management, Private Banking and Brokerage services.